Binske Cannabis Brand Signs $55M Licensing Deal With Six Labs, Michigan 'Is In For A Real Treat' | Benzinga

 Denver-based Praetorian Global, the parent company of cannabis brand Binske, teamed up Thursday with Michigan’s licensed cannabis producer Six Labs and signed a $55-million licensing agreement to launch a line of products in August.

 The companies expect to roll out the complete collection of award-winning cannabis products in Michigan by the end of the year.
-Binske’s product portfolio includes more than 100 SKU’s of flower, extracts, edibles and vape categories.
+Binske’s product portfolio includes more than 100 SKUs of flower, extracts, edibles and vape categories.

 The landmark deal will expand the brand’s outreach into Michigan, where the booming adult-use market is projected to exceed $1 billion in sales in 2022 and more than $3 billion by 2024.
 Binske now reaches more than 100 million consumers in the U.S. and, with the new agreement in place, intends to further increase its distribution network.